kurisufriend/kurisu-lambda/readme.txt

 as parameters, i.e. (spit "hello~" (+ 9000 1)). runs `spit` using "hello" and (+ 9000 1).
-the lower-order function is calculated for the higher-order one, so it ends up calling `spit` with "hello" and 9001.
+the lower-order function is calculated for the higher-order one, so it ends up calling `spit` with "hello" and 9001. there are also pre-processor macros:
+- INCLUDE:<path>, for expanding and inserting another file
+- DEFINE:<name>:macro:<arg1>:<arg2>:<argn>, for defining macros
+- <defined macro>:<arg1>:<arg2>:<argn>, for expanding macros
+- :<misc>, for adding comments (lines removed in pre-processing) you may notice that the language looks like a lisp/scheme and the preprocessor keywords are similar to m4/cpp.
+I'm a fan of homoiconicity, and this provides both a familiar and a delightfully simple syntax.

 examples: